HenriMertens/PICOGYM/rev/gogo/gogo_solution.md

 Solution:

-1) run file normally and seet it just asks for a password
+1) run file normally and see it just asks for a password

   ![start](https://github.com/HenriMertens/PICOGYM/assets/149707229/5112d921-f963-4627-a717-ab03270d49c9)

-2) Open file in ghidra
+2) Open the file in ghidra
    - Examine the main.main function:

  ```c